Ensembl/guiHive/README.md

 ### Status

 This code is being actively developed.
-Improvements are being added regularly (mainly in documentation and error reporting), so regular updates of the repo is recommended.
+Improvements are being added regularly (mainly in documentation and error reporting), so regular updates of the repo are recommended.

 ### Installation